meel-hd/s6-paper/index.typ

                 - No
                 \

-                #text(weight: "bold", size: 18pt)[Section 2: Trying the new written system]
+                #text(weight: "bold", size: 18pt)[Section 2: Trying the new writing system]

-                Please visit this #link("https://darija-quiz.vercel.app/")[new written system demo] (https://darija-quiz.vercel.app/).
+                Please visit this #link("https://darija-quiz.vercel.app/")[new writing system demo] (https://darija-quiz.vercel.app/).
 Then comeback and tell us what you think about it.
                 \

                 #text(weight: "bold")[After trying the new alphabet for Darija, how easy did you find it to learn the basic characters?]